Skip to Content

 What is Auditory Memory?

 Auditory memory is one aspect of auditory perception.
-It involves being able to remember what is heard and recall it later.
+It involves the ability to remember what is heard and recall it later.

 Auditory perception is the process that allows the brain to interpret what is being heard.

-- Auditory analysis means being able to split up words into their sounds.
-This is necessary for learning to sound words out in order to read or spell.
+• Auditory analysis involves the ability to break words into their individual sounds.
+This skill is essential for learning to sound out words to read or spell.

-- Auditory synthesis is quite similar, but it is the process of putting the sounds in words back together.
+• Auditory synthesis is similar but involves putting the sounds in words back together.

 How Auditory Memory Affects Reading

-Auditory memory is important because children need to develop this to be able to understand what they hear and to be able to follow directions at school.
+Auditory memory is important because children need it to understand what they hear and follow directions at school.

-A child needs to learn how to remember sounds and to work with sounds in order to properly decode words when reading and spelling.
-Improving auditory memory is therefore important for building pre-reading skills.
+A child must learn to remember sounds and manipulate sounds to decode words accurately when reading and spelling.

 12 Activities to Develop and Improve Auditory Memory